 According to a 2013 FAO report, Milk and Dairy Products in Human Nutrition, milk and dairy products can be important in diversifying the diet.
-They are nutrient-dense and provide high quality protein and micronutrients in an easily absorbed form that can benefit both nutritionally vulnerable people as well as healthy people when consumed in appropriate quantities and as part of healthy eating patterns.
+They are nutrient-dense and provide high quality protein and micronutrients in an easily absorbed form that can benefit both nutritionally vulnerable people as well as healthy people when consumed in appropriate quantities and as part of a healthy eating patterns.
+Milk and dairy products are important sources of calcium, magnesium, selenium, riboflavin, vitamin B12 and pantothenic acid.
+The inclusion of dairy foods adds diversity and improves the intake of essential nutrients to a plant-based diet.

-Milk and Dairy Products in Human Nutrition, FAO, 2013
+FAO estimates can be found in Milk and Dairy Products in Human Nutrition, FAO, 2013

-Milk and dairy products can be important sources of calcium, magnesium, selenium, riboflavin, vitamin B12 and pantothenic acid.
 In short, the growing consumption of dairy can bring important nutritional benefits to large segments of the population in developing and developed countries.